gotoco/lowPowerFreeRtos/README.md

        - /FreeRTOS    <- 3party software Task scheduler in example FreeRTOS
        - /debug       <- debuger scripts (ex. open-ocd or production code)
        - /hdr         <- Shortcut for Definition of registers (for high performance and low memory cons)
-       - /peripherals <- Your on Chip peripherials code should go here (I2C,
+       - /peripherals <- Your on Chip peripherials code should go here (I2C, USART, SPI, FLASH and so on)